SqiidMonke/Java-Projects/README.md

 ### Personal Projects
 Independent programs created out of curiosity or experimentation.
 These range from small utilities to exploratory code meant to test ideas or learn new concepts.

-### School Assignments
+### School Related
-Java exercises completed for classwork or structured practice, focusing on basic fundamentals such as loops, conditionals, arrays, and object‑oriented programming.
+Java exercises completed for classwork or structured practice, and other school related codes, focusing on basic fundamentals such as loops, conditionals, arrays, and object‑oriented programming.

 ## Purpose